mfaulk/mfaulk.github.io/_posts/2024-06-19-ilya-papers.md

 __Takeaways__

 - "Intelligence measures an agent’s ability to achieve goals in a wide range of environments."
-- Defines the complexity of an environment as the length of the shortest program that generates the environment's behavior ([Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity)).
+- The __complexity of an environment__ is the length of the shortest program that generates the environment's behavior ([Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity)).
 - Prior probability of an environment decreases exponentially with its complexity ([Algorithmic probability](https://en.wikipedia.org/wiki/Algorithmic_probability)).
 This formalizes Occam's razor.
-- Defines The Universal Intelligence of an agent as the expected value of its rewards.
+- The __Universal Intelligence__ of an agent is the expected value of its rewards.
 - Perfect or "universal agents" maximize their expected reward in any computable environment.
 While not computable (because Kolmogorov complexity is uncomputable), it provides a theoretical upper bound on the intelligence of computable agents.